 “Being first mover in the market is most important — Being best ensures your success” No, being first only assures your brand of an entrance opportunity.
 Remember, the market graveyard is littered with failed and failing “firsts.”

-Miller Lite is a perfect example.
 Being biggest simply says no one has successfully challenged you.
 SONY was once the world’s biggest electronics brand.
-Today they have given up leadership in TV’s and just about every other category that they once dominated.
+Today, they have given up leadership in TVs and just about every other category that they once dominated.

-Over 40 years ago P&G launched Pampers brand disposable diapers.
+Over 40 years ago, P&G launched Pampers disposable diapers.

-And, Pampers built the category and by 1968 they owned the category — with the brand name becoming synonymous with the delivery system.
-Plus, it quickly became P&Gs most profitable and dominant brand.
-The brand continued to build the category stressing product efficacy and innovation.
+And Pampers built the category.
+By 1968, they owned the category — with the brand name becoming synonymous with the delivery system.
+Plus, it quickly became P&G’s most profitable and dominant brand.
+The brand continued to build the category, stressing product efficacy and innovation.
 But something happened in 1968.

 Kimberly-Clark entered the market with Huggies.
-It quickly became P&Gs biggest competitor.
+It quickly became P&G’s biggest competitor.
 But Pampers forged on.
 They sold leakage protection, barrier leg cuffs, absorbency and a host of other product innovations.
-What they did not sell was a brand.
+What P&G did not sell was a brand.
 P&G looked to further segment its market and launched LUVS.

-The First Mover advantages loses to smart mover
+The first mover advantages lose to smart mover

-No one is saying there is not an inherent advantage for FIRSTS.
+No one is saying there is not an inherent advantage for being a first mover.
 Being first should be the springboard to market dominance.
-But, all to often the first mover advantage causes complacency.
+But, all too often the first mover advantage causes complacency.

-The market is littered with former first who gava up market leadership.
+The market is littered with former first who gave up market leadership.

-If you think it is harder to stay at the top, than get to the top.
-You’re wrong.
+If you think it is harder to stay at the top, then get to the top.
+You’ll find you’re wrong.

-Sucess uses the same discipline.
+Success uses the same discipline.
 Newness is fleeting.
-And, the exploitation of filling a new need has a short life.
+And the exploitation of filling a new need has a short life.

 Smart branding infuses even new categories with emotion.
 The leader can get to the top by being first.
-To saty there, they need to be important.
+To stay there, they need to be important.

 Important is MORE important than first.
 Why?
-Because it is ties to the value of better.
+Because it ties to the value of better.